 1. If someone says “let her rip,” it usually means to go faster, to speed up.
-The “her” in this case most often refers to a vehicle, like a boat or car.
+The “her” in this case typically refers to a vehicle, like a boat or car.

-2. This phrase is also used to mean “go ahead,” where someone is given permission to start something.
-The example below is used in such a way.
+2. This phrase can also mean “go ahead,” as in someone is given permission to do something.
+You can see an example of this below.

 Origin Of ‘Let Her Rip’

-The word “her” is sometimes used when referring to vehicles or machinery (e.g., someone might call their car a she or her).
-On the other hand, the word “rip” is sometimes used in connection with speed (e.g., someone might say they “ripped” through the water in their new motor boat).
-So much of the time, the “her” in this phrase is a vehicle, and letting that vehicle “rip” is to make it go faster.
+The word “her” is sometimes used in connection with vehicles or machinery (e.g., someone might call their car a she or her).
+On the other hand, the word “rip” is sometimes used in relation to speed (e.g., someone might say they ripped through the water in their new motor boat).
+So basically, the word “her” in this phrase generally refers to a vehicle, and the word “rip” means to make said vehicle go faster.

-That is how this expression is commonly used today.
+Now, then, how old is this phrase?
 The oldest example I could find of it with its “go faster” meaning is from a book titled Out West, published in the year 1910:

 “Git up more steam–this ain’t a funeral!
 Let her rip!
 Don’t mind the speed limit!
 Keep the whistle going!”

-The “her” in the quote above is clearly referring to a train.
+The “her” referenced in the quote is a train.